owncloud/music/README.md

 	./occ music:scan USERNAME1 USERNAME2 ...

 This scans all not scanned music files of the user USERNAME and saves the extracted metadata into the music tables in the database.
-This is also done if you browse the music app web interface.
-There the scan is done in steps of 20 tracks and the current state is visible at the user interface.

 	./occ music:scan --all